Why Do We Toast? Meaning, Origin, and History

 Let’s explore.

-The ancient origins of toasting
+The ancient origin of toasting

 At large feasts, hosts would lift their cups and speak words of blessing before drinking.
 The gesture was less about the drink itself and more about recognition: acknowledging the divine, the community, and the shared experience.
+That is the oldest meaning of a toast.
+It turns a drink into a public gesture.

 The Romans continued this practice, and their banquets often included elaborate toasts.
 The Latin phrase propinare (“to drink to someone”) described the act of drinking in another’s honor.
 It was both a show of respect and a way to bind people together at the table.